aws-samples/aws-modern-application-workshop/module-3/README.md

 git push
 ```

-Now, in just 5-10 minutes you'll see your code changes make it through your full CI/CD pipeline in CodePipeline and out to your deployed Flask service to AWS Fargate on Amazon ECS.
+Now, in just 5-10 minutes you'll see your code changes make it through your full CI/CD pipeline in CodePipeline and out to your deployed Go service to AWS Fargate on Amazon ECS.
 Feel free to explore the AWS CodePipeline console to see the changes progress through your pipeline.

 #### Update The Website Content in S3

 Finally, we need to publish a new index.html page to our S3 bucket so that the new API functionality using query strings to filter responses will be used.
 The new index.html file is located at `~/environment/aws-modern-application-workshop/module-3/web/index.html`.
-Open this file in your Cloud9 IDE and replace the string indicating “REPLACE_ME” just as you did in Module 1, with the appropriate NLB endpoint.
-Refer to the file you already edited in the /module-1/ directory if you need to.
+Open this file in your Cloud9 IDE and replace the string indicating “REPLACE_ME” just as you did in Module 2, with the appropriate NLB endpoint.
+Remember do not inlcude the /mysfits path.
+Refer to the file you already edited in the /module-2/ directory if you need to.
 After replacing the endpoint to point at your NLB, upload the new index.html file by running the following command (replacing with the name of the bucket you created in Module 1:

 ```
 aws s3 cp --recursive ~/environment/aws-modern-application-workshop/module-3/web/ s3://your_bucket_name_here/